-without necessarily seeking answers.
-15 What role does archaeology play in the construction of national identities?
+In an article published 14 years ago, the Romanian archaeologist Ioan Marian Țiplic raised for the first time in Romania the question of the relation between archaeology and nationalism.
+He asked two fundamental questions, without necessarily seeking answers.
+What role does archaeology play in the construction of national identities?
 What is the relation between the rise of the national states and that of archaeology, as an academic discipline?
-More than a decade before that article, while still living in Romania, I wrote a study of the image of the Slavs in the historical and archaeological literature of Romania, in which I drew attention to another fundamental question: what is the relation between the Communist state and archaeologists?16 In other words, did the Communist dictator Nicolae Ceausescu order archaeologists where and what to dig and how to interpret their finds, or did archaeologists offer to Ceausescu ready-made ideas about how archaeological discoveries ought to be interpreted politically?
+More than a decade before that article, while still living in Romania, I wrote a study of the image of Slavs in the historical and archaeological literature of Romania, in which I drew attention to another fundamental question: what is the relation between the Communist state and archaeologists?
+In other words, did the Communist dictator Nicolae Ceauşescu issue orders to archaeologists offer to Ceauşescu ready-made ideas about how archaeological discoveries ought to be interpreted politically?

 In an excellent article on the propagandistic use of archaeology in providing a justification for the post-World War II borders of Poland, Zbigniew Kobyliński and Grażyna Rutkowska proposed four possible scenarios for describing the relations between archaeologists and the Communist state.
 In one of them, the state imposes upon archaeologists certain research topics which are politically acceptable and influences the interpretation of the research results.
 Another possibility is that archaeologists acknowledge the ideological goals of the state authorities and, without any pressure from the latter, decide by themselves to fulfil their goals, in order to get access to funding and professional promotion.
 In the third scenario, the state authorities see that certain topics of archaeological research offer certain political advantages and, as a consequence, offer financial support for that research, while at the same time trying to influence or to manipulate its results.
-Finally, the last possible scenario has both archaeologists and state authorities acknowledging their common need to find a justification on archaeological grounds for the political situation at a given moment and take advantage, each on its own, from such circumstances.17 Most research projects dealing with topics pertaining to the anniversary of the millennium of Polish statehood in 1963 may be regarded as fitting the fourth scenario, which explains why in Communist Poland the only major topics of archaeological research were the Slavic ethnogenesis and the rise of the medieval state.
-However, the territories included into Poland after World War II (such as Silesia and Eastern Prussia), having been evacuated by the German population, were now settled
+Finally, the last possible scenario has both archaeologists and state authorities acknowledging their common need to find a justification on archaeological grounds for the political situation at a given moment and take advantage, each on its own, from such circumstances.